 It was impressive to listen to a room full of attorneys wallowing in the legal weeds of farm succession,” observed Kathy Ruhf, one of the training organizers.
 “Our message is that farm succession assistance is a “team sport.”
 Attorneys are critical members of a farm family’s advisory team.”

 Sessions included business and estate planning basics for the farm client, legal structures for transferring the farm business, models and guidelines for farm transfer planning, farmland conservation and farm transfer, and and other farm transfer tools.
-Special issues such as non-family transfers of the farm business.
+Special issues such as non-family transfers of the farm business were also addressed.

-Training participants rated the overall quality of this professional training as “excellent.”
-Participants also expressed a better understanding of farm succession planning issues and challenges, and they feel more “confident” to provide legal or other services to farm families engaged in farm succession planning.
+Training participants rated the overall quality of this professional training as “excellent” and many expressed a better understanding of farm succession planning issues and challenges, feeling more “confident” to provide legal or other services to farm families engaged in farm succession planning.

 This training improved my knowledge of law and policy affecting farm transfer and succession, which will improve my ability to understand and promote policy ideas that support and encourage transfer and succession,” said one attorney.

 The event was supported by a grant from the USDA National Institute of Food and Agriculture through its Beginning Farmer and Rancher Development Program and delivered as part of the Land Access Project.
 Continuing education credits were available to attorneys in several of the participating states.

 Those of us already working to help farmers develop succession and transfer plans clearly saw the need for more training,” said Jim Hafner, Executive Director of Land For Good.
 “Based on the comments I have received from participants I’ve seen since the training, the value of this training and desire for more is clear coming from both lawyers and other professionals.”